hyundai-robotics/doc-hi6-force-control/book.md

 ## Purpose

 This document is intended for end-users and maintenance engineers.
-It describes all necessary procedures for configuring the system and understanding its operational status.# 🧩 2.
+It describes all necessary procedures for configuring the system and understanding its operational status.

+This feature is available from version V60.32-01 and requires a separate functional license.# 🧩 2.
 Configuration

 To use the sensor-based force control functionality, the following basic components must be configured first.
 These settings are entered through the user interface (UI) and serve as the foundation for all control features.